Service of Process FAQs

 When service of process is done correctly:

-• Plaintiffs avoid costly delays and procedural errors
+- Plaintiffs avoid costly delays and procedural errors

-Who can serve legal documents in the U.S.?
+Who Can Serve Legal Documents in the U.S.?

-Acceptable individuals who may serve documents include:
+Acceptable individuals include:

-• County sheriffs or court-appointed officials
+- County sheriffs or court-appointed officials

-• Any unrelated adult who meets state guidelines
+- Any unrelated adult meeting state guidelines

-• Special appointees authorized by a judge when needed
+- Special appointees authorized by a judge

-• Individuals trained to complete and file proof of service forms
+- Individuals trained to complete and file proof of service forms

 Legal documents that initiate or impact a court case typically require formal service.
 These documents notify individuals or businesses that legal action is being taken and give them a chance to respond.
 Without proper service, the case may be delayed or dismissed.

-• Summons and complaints in civil lawsuits
+- Summons and complaints in civil lawsuits

-• Subpoenas for testimony or evidence
+- Subpoenas for testimony or evidence

-• Divorce petitions and restraining orders
+- Divorce petitions and restraining orders

-• Eviction notices and bankruptcy filings
+- Eviction notices and bankruptcy filings

-• Motions, court orders, and notices of contempt
+- Motions, court orders, and notices of contempt

 The main methods of service of process include personal delivery, substituted service, mail, and publication.
 The method used must comply with court rules and be appropriate for the case.
 Most states prefer personal service when possible.